mnfst/website/content/integrations/fly-io.md

 The `npm run manifest` script should only be used for **development** as it watches file changes.

-Go back to your codebase and open the `package.json` file and add a new **start** script on the scripts list with the value `node node_modules/manifest/dist/manifest/src/main.js` as following:
+Open the `package.json` file in your codebase and insert a new start script within the scripts list, setting its value to `node node_modules/manifest/dist/manifest/src/main.js` as demonstrated below.

 ```json title="package.json"
 "scripts": {